Sumashi Jiru vs. Osuimono: Japanese Clear Soup

-In the previous post, I explained how the Japanese clear soup “Suimono (吸い物)”, or “Osuimono (お吸い物)”, is different from miso soup.
+In the previous post, I talked about how the Japanese soup dish suimono (osuimono) differs from miso soup.

-As I wrote in the article, the primary difference between miso soup and Suimono is that miso soup is a type of “Shirumono (汁物)” that is seasoned with miso soybean paste and is eaten with rice,
+As I wrote in the article, the primary difference between miso soup and suimono is; miso soup is a variety of shirumono served with rice, flavored with miso,

-As I mentioned above, Suimono, or Osuimono, is a Japanese clear soup typically seasoned with soy sauce and salt, but it can also be flavored with miso and may have a browny hue.
+As I mentioned above, osuimono is a soup dish made from dashi typically seasoned with soy sauce and salt.
+But it may take on a browny hue using miso.

-On the other hand, Sumashi-Jiru, or Osumashi, is also a clear soup made from Dashi soup stock mainly seasoned with soy sauce and salt in the same way as Suimono.
+On the other hand, osumashi is also a soup dish made from dashi stock flavored with soy sauce and lightly salted.

 Soup Bowl and Ingredients

-Both Osuimono and Sumashi-Jiru soups are often served in a lacquered soup bowl and can contain various ingredients ranging from seafood and meat to vegetables, mushrooms, tofu, and eggs.
+Both suimono and sumashi soup are often served in a lacquered bowl and can use various ingredients, including seafood and meat, vegetables, mushrooms, tofu, and eggs.

-So these 2 types of clear soup dishes often look like the same things, which is why many of us Japanese can’t clearly tell the difference between them.
+So they look like the same things, which is why many people can’t tell them apart.

 Actually, the primary difference between suimono and sumashi soup lies in classification.